 5. The Quality of Life For The Average American Is Not That Great

 If you’re extremely talented or intelligent, the US is probably the best place in the world to live.
 The system is stacked heavily to allow people of talent and advantage to rise to the top quickly.

 The problem with the US is that everyone thinks they are of talent and advantage.
 As John Steinbeck famously said, the problem with poor Americans is that “they don’t believe they’re poor, but rather temporarily embarrassed millionaires.”
 It’s this culture of self-delusion that allows America to continue to innovate and churn out new industry more than anyone else in the world.
 But this shared delusion also unfortunately keeps perpetuating large social inequalities and the quality of life for the average citizen lower than most other developed countries.
 It’s the price we pay to maintain our growth and economic dominance.

-In my Guide to Wealth, I defined being wealthy as “having the freedom to maximize one’s life experiences.”
+To me, being wealthy is having the freedom to maximize one’s life experiences.
 In those terms, despite the average American having more material wealth than citizens of most other countries (more cars, bigger houses, nicer televisions), their overall quality of life suffers in my opinion.
 American people on average work more hours with less vacation, spend more time commuting every day, and are saddled with over $10,000 of debt.
 That’s a lot of time spent working and buying crap and little time or disposable income for relationships, activities or new experiences.